alexzhangs/aws-cfn-vpn/README.md

 * 1 nested ACM service stack if set `EnableSSM=1` and `SSMDomain` is used.

-    It setup AWS Certificate Manager service on the manager stack, to automate certificates provision.
+    It set up AWS Certificate Manager service on the manager stack, to automate certificates provision.

-    Following chart shows how it works.
+    The following chart shows how it works.

     | Manager Stacks | 3rd DNS Service Provider |
     |---|---|